gbenezer/ControlDESymulation/README.md

-# ControlODESymulation
+# ControlDESymulation

 > **Control Theory, ODE/SDE Modeling, and Synthetic Data Generation Through Symbolic Dynamical System Specification**

 A Python library for constructing, analyzing, and simulating nonlinear dynamical systems using symbolic mathematics with multi-backend numerical execution.
 I developed it because I couldn't find an easy-to-use, reproducible, modular library for simulating simple physical systems in terms of symbolic variables.
-The main goal of this library is to enable realistic synthetic data generation for nonlinear dynamical systems, enable nonlinear state-space control theory research, build a framework for defining physical reinforcement learning environments in terms of state-space models, and allowing for reproducible specification of physical model systems for use in verifiable machine learning and safe/contstrained RL contexts.
+The main goal of this library is to enable realistic synthetic data generation for nonlinear dynamical systems, enable nonlinear state-space control theory research, build a framework for defining physical reinforcement learning environments in terms of state-space models, and allowing for reproducible specification of physical model systems for use in verifiable machine learning and safe/constrained RL contexts.

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)